Caveatron/Caveatron/README.md

 ## Release Notes

+Version: 1.20

+CRITICAL NOTES!
+This version requires updating the following libraries: Caveatron_Hardware and LSM303 This version requires adding the following new library: RPLIDAR' Use new Caveatron Parameter Uploader 1.2 and Downloader 1.2 to update calibration parameters in EEPROM before using an RP LIDAR module.
+If you are not using an RP LIDAR module, you do not need to do this.

+Changes since version 1.10:
+- Added RP LIDAR integration for A1M8, A2M8, A2M6, and A3M1.
+This only functions at a 2 kHz sampling rate, and was only tested on A1M8.
+A2M8 and A2M6 should almost certainly work.
+A3M1 functionality is less certain.
+- RP LIDAR is auto detected with both SENSE1 and SENSE2 pins tied to ground.
+This requires an additional voltage regulator in LIDAR module to power LIDAR motor at 3.65V for 5 Hz rotation rate.
+- Added new calibration parameter locations on EEPROM for RP LIDAR.
+- Fixed bug that would choose the wrong shot when deleting a shot.
+- Changed method for averaging azimuth readings as previous method produced incorrect value when pointed due north.
+- Redo of a shot now starts with the same box corner selected as the previous shot attempt.
+- Added function to Calibration menu to check the quality of the azimuth calibration.
+- Added support for LIDAR subtypes and settings to .cvl file.
+- Includes update of LSM303 library to increase magnetometer data rate to 12.5 Hz
+- Misc small bug fixes.

 Version: 1.10

 Updated to add new function to view completed LIDAR scans on screen, added a log file of system and selected raw survey data to accompany each scan, and other minor changes.